Langjökull Ice Cave Tunnel and the Beautiful Whale Fjord in West-Iceland

-In another place we walked onto a timber bridge and stood in the middle of a crevasse - all beautifully lit up with icicles.
+In another place, we walked onto a timber bridge and stood in the middle of a crevasse - all beautifully lit up with icicles.
 The crevasse is 40 meters deep and a couple of hundred meters long!
 Standing in the middle of a crevasse deep inside the glacier was quite surreal.

 It was both scary and extremely beautiful.
 These crevasses are so dangerous, that is why people are not allowed to walk on the glaciers without a guide.
 There have been fatal accidents on Langjökull glacier, where people have been killed when falling into a crevasse on the glacier.
-One of my school mates got killed when she fell into a crevasse on Langjökull glacier :(
+One of my schoolmates got killed when she fell into a crevasse on Langjökull glacier :(

 Since the glaciers are moving all the time it is not known for how long the ice cave tunnel is going to last.
 But it is presumed that it will last for at least 10 years with maintenance.

-On the photo below you will see how the glacier is pressing the ice down.
+In the photo below you will see how the glacier is pressing the ice down.
 This entrance used to be much higher and the guide is demonstrating how much it has shrunk, as it were.

 My husband loves his hats and caps and has a collection of more than 500 hats.
 I think he looks strange in this one, but he does not approve of me criticizing what he is wearing on his head ;)

 I had better worn one of his caps as my hair was wet from falling drops of water inside the ice cave tunnel.

 And bring sunglasses as well as if the sun will be shining when you go on this tour you will be blinded by the reflection from the glacier when you exit the ice cave tunnel.
-On my first visit I was blinded by the sun, but on this visit it was foggy so sunglasses were not needed.
+On my first visit, I was blinded by the sun, but on this visit, it was foggy so sunglasses were not needed.

 This is a truly unforgettable tour and one of its kind in the world!